 With every pitch, my own gut fluttered with excitement.
 Though the game had advanced far beyond the borders from when I had held my own bat, my brain tricked me into believing I could still come around with enough speed to connect with the yellow dot.
 Throw across my body with ease and precision.
 Chase down a fly ball with perfect anticipation.
 (All without a good epsom soak.)

 I was sucked in.
-Like a Disney four-D movie, I wasn’t just watching the game, I was in the game.
+I wasn’t just watching the game, I was in the game.

 And then it happened.
 Though I was here to see my Lady Cajuns play, I saw her.
 Strolling across the field, politely acknowledging the white chalk, she made her way to the third-base coach’s box.